 - The Project/Task report breaks down the time worked as per tasks or projects.

-Time Doctor integrates with many popular project management, payments/invoicing, communication, CRM or help desk applications for effortless employee productivity tracking.
+Time Doctor has a powerful Chrome extension that integrates with many popular project management, payments/invoicing, communication, CRM, or help desk applications for effortless employee productivity tracking.

 This productivity tool integrates with tools like: